How to Find the Right Cosmetic Surgeon for You

 Things to ask and look for:

 - Ask your surgeon where they perform surgery, and find out that facility’s level of accreditation.
-Look for AAAASF, AAAHC or JCAHO operating facility certification.
+Look for AAAASF, AAAHC, JCAHO, IMQ operating facility certification or another accrediting body that is approved by the state medical board where the surgeon operates.

 - Ask about the anesthetist’s qualifications.
 For safety, you want either a Certified Registered Nurse Anesthetist (CRNA) or a Board Certified Anesthesiologist administering your anesthesia.